Executive Summary

 - Higher volume attracts more buyers -- the flywheel accelerates

 This virtuous cycle means Copart consistently outperforms market indices on vehicle auction prices.
 Insurance companies achieving better total loss settlements have no rational reason to switch.
+In Q1 FY2026, Copart achieved all-time high global insurance average selling prices, up 6.8% YoY -- the network flywheel is strengthening even during volume softness.

 2.3 Technology Platform